13.2.2017 - 12.5.2017 - Výuka v letním semestru 2016/2017

 Specialization of members of the Department:

 In recent years, there were organized international conferences such as “Deutsch-Russische Beziehungen.
 Politische, wirtschaftliche kulturelle Aspekte und von der bis zum frühen Neuzeit 20.
 Jahrhundert,” “Die wirtschaftlichen und der politischen Auswirkungen Meilensteine 1848-1918-1938-1948-1968,” “Economic, Political and Social Circumstances of Establishment of the University of Economics, Prague,“ conferences “Economic History of the Czech Republic in the early 21st Century,” “5 Years Since Lehman Brothers Fall,” „80 Years Since FDR’s Accession of The U.S. Presidency,“ colloquia “Czechoslovakia and East Germany 1945-1989, similarities – differences – mutual relations,” “On the Selected Aspects of Economic and Political History of the U.S.,” “The Welfare State in the German-British Perspective of the 20th century,” “Colloquium on the History of England (Great Britain) and its Empire from the 16th to 20th Century,” “On the Czechoslovak and World Economic History with the Presentation of the Results of Ministry of Education Grant,” “The Role of State in the German Economy in the 20th Century,” “Russian-German Relations,” “The Welfare State in the German-British Perspective of the 20th Century,” “Economic History at the Beginning of the 21st Century,” “American-German Economic Relations in the Interwar Period,” “Status of Economic History at Universities,” “Multinationale Reiche im 19.- 20.
 Jahrhundert,” “Wirtschafts-/politische Geschichte im Mitteleuropas im 20.
 Jahrhundert, “Deutsch-tschechische und bayerisch-böhmische Erinnerungsorte,“ “Economic and Political Austro-Hungarian Interests in the Far East (China, Japan) from 1900 to 1914,“ “Impact of Political Systems on the Development of Central European Economies after 1945,“ “Changes in High Economic Education in the 1940s and 1950s in Central Europe,“ “History of the University of Eocnomics in Prague at the Turn of 1950s and in the Reform Period of 1960s on the Background of the History of Economic Higher Education in Central Europe,“ “International Economic Relations of Central European Countries in the First Half of the 20th Century,“ “The Role of the State in Crisis Periods in the First Half of the 20th Century.“

-Visiting professors in 2012
+Visiting professors in 2015

 Greek historian Dr. PhDr.
 Athanasios Sideris, Ph.D.
-(History and Archeology Department Foundation of the Hellenic World, Athens) will lead from November 17 to December 1 a special course 5HD381 Chapters in Economic History “Principles and Practice in Ancient World Economy.”
+(History and Archeology Department Foundation of the Hellenic World, Athens) will lead from 4.
+5. to 15.
+5. 2015 a special course 5HD382 Chapters in Economic History: Principles and Practice in Classical World’s Economy.

 A list of visiting professors visiting in recent years and information about the special course Chapters in Economic History 5HD381, 5HD382, 5HD383 can be found here.